vaubarth/anypath/README.rst

 Checking for dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 By default dependencies are only checked right before the appropriate PathProvider is called, i.e., at the moment the remote resources should be fetched.
 It is possible to check for dependencies as soon as all PathProviders are registered.
-There are two methods to do that, `get_requirements()` and `check_requirements()`.
+There are two methods to do that, :code:`get_requirements()` and :code:`check_requirements()`.
-`get_requirements()` only returns a dictionary of all dependencies (modules and executables) that would be needed, while `check_requirements()` fully checks for all dependencies to be present and would raise an exception if they are not:
+:code:`get_requirements()` only returns a dictionary of all dependencies (modules and executables) that would be needed, while :code:`check_requirements()` fully checks for all dependencies to be present and would raise an exception if they are not:

 .. code-block:: python